next start date

 Our economy relies heavily on technology in the workplace and computer professionals to provide software solutions to real-world problems and to manage hardware equipment and networks.

-Columbia College graduates are ready to begin a rewarding computer-related career in IT departments at businesses, organizations, or government agencies.
-Some graduates have also gone on to pursue MS or PhD in computer science.
+Columbia College graduates are ready to begin a rewarding computer-related career at businesses, organizations, or government agencies.
+Some graduates have also gone on to pursue graduate degrees in computer science.

 Employment of computer-related occupations is expected to grow at a much faster-than-average rate through 2028, according to the U.S. Bureau of Labor Statistics.